lucasscharenbroch/FreeDrumlineMusic/content/about/_index.md

 {{< br >}}

 ### FreeDrumlineMusic.net is the project of Lucas S, a proud alumnus of the SHS drumline.
-The website, copositions, arrangements were created by Lucas for use by the SHS drumline and other drumline alike.
+The website, compositions, and transcriptions were created by Lucas for use by the SHS drumline and other drumline alike.

 {{< br >}}